As a small business owner, you understand the importance of priorities like no other.

 Content alone isn’t why content marketing works.

-You need the following components to build a content marketing strategy that gets the kind of results we’ve discussed thus far.
+However, you need the following components to build an SEO content marketing strategy that gets the kind of results we’ve discussed thus far.

 Let’s look at the primary components of a comprehensive content marketing strategy.